Sphynx Cat Care & Health

 Should the kitten/cat be experiencing any difficulty in accepting/tolerating the change and there are no health concerns present you could try a longer change over phasing the change over a longer period of 20 or even 30 days.
 In that case, for a 20-day change, you would feed day 1 (in the example) for 2 days then the day 2 example for the next 2 days etc. For 30 day change, you would use a 3-day phase over pattern.

-A healthy adult cat might cope with a faster change made over 7 days in which case the ratios are:
+A healthy adult cat might cope (brand only NOT commercial to BARF) with a faster change made over 7 days in which case the ratios are:

 • Day 1 & 2: 75/25%